ThorsteinnJonsson/kalman-cpp/README.md

 `add_subdirectory(kalman_cpp)` command in your `CMakeLists.txt` file.
 You will also need to link the library to your project using the `target_link_libraries` command in *CMake*.

+Note the option for building the examples if you do not with to build them, see in [cmake/StandardSettings.cmake](cmake/StandardSettings.cmake).

 ## Running the tests